 Contact the Department of Human Services (DHS) to see if you’re eligible or to apply for the concession.
 Lumo Energy cannot determine eligibility.

-The Medical Heating and Cooling concession assists South Australians on a fixed or low income who have a clinically verified medical condition which requires the frequent use of heating or cooling in the home to prevent the worsening of their condition.
+The Medical Heating and Cooling Concession is for customers on a fixed or low income who have a clinically verified medical condition which requires the frequent use of heating or cooling in the home to prevent the worsening of their condition.
+To check your eligibility or the concession rates, visit the SA Government website.

-If you are finding it hard paying for your electricity due to financial difficulty, and you are eligible for a concession, you may qualify for a relief payment through the Department of Human Services (DHS) Emergency Electricity Payment Scheme (EEPS).
+If you are finding it hard paying for your electricity due to financial hardship, have a debt to your retailer, and have been or are at risk of being disconnected, you can access this emergency payment once every 2 years through the Department of Human Services (DHS) Emergency Electricity Payment Scheme (EEPS).

 To apply for EEPS assistance, you will need to visit a financial counsellor who will make an assessment before an application can be lodged.
 To find a financial counsellor near you, visit the ASIC MoneySmart website.